Why now’s the time to explore the ‘quiet revolution’ of St Lucia’s wild side

 Read more on Caribbean travel:

 There is a quiet revolution happening in Saint Lucia.
-The island, famous for its lavish and manicured resorts like Jade Mountain and BodyHoliday, is embracing its wilder side – and entrepreneurs like Julian are leading the way.
+The island, famous for its lavish and manicured resorts like Jade Mountain and BodyHoliday, is embracing its wilder side – and entrepreneurs like Toussaint are leading the way.
 “Saint Lucians aren’t naturally adventurous,” he said, as I huffed and puffed in his wake, “but during Covid we started exploring more – and we realised what we were missing.”
-With his friend Jason Sayers, Julian began leading hiking trips and founded The 758 Adventurers in 2020, while others launched start-ups or ecotourism projects.
+With his friend Jason Sayers, Toussaint began leading hiking trips and founded The 758 Adventurers in 2020, while others launched start-ups or ecotourism projects.
 “We want to show a side of the Caribbean that’s never been seen before.”

 These new enterprises are gathering pace, providing fresh alternatives to the island’s more established attractions.
 For example, while the masses head to the hot pools of Sulphur Springs (“the world’s only drive-in volcano”), more active souls can hike to Sapphire Falls – a steaming spring and waterfall hidden deep in the jungle.

 “I inherited this land from my father,” said Jahrod Alcindor, scooping handfuls of black volcanic mud into a calabash shell.
-A chorus of parrots squawked in the trees, deep in their bounty of mangos, dates and bananas.
+A chorus of parrots squawked in the trees, deep in their bounty of mangoes, dates and bananas.

-“You have it all to yourself,” said Jahrod.
+“You have it all to yourself,” said Alcindor.
 “Apply this to your skin, then soak in the mineral pool.
 Take your time, I’ll be feeding the goats – just shout if you need me.”

 Entrepreneurship is everywhere, from the island’s ever-growing crop of Airbnbs, to new family-run hotels with a handful of rooms, such as Sol Sanctum, which has eight suites and a yoga studio, and offers breathwork and energy-healing workshops.
 A few months ago, St Lucia Bamboo Rafting commenced cruises on the Roseau River, using hand-tied bamboo rafts for minimal environmental impact.
-Dextrous captains steer them through the mangroves in the style of gondolas – albeit with papayas and coconuts on-tap.
+Dextrous captains steer them through the mangroves in the style of gondolas – albeit with papayas and coconuts on tap.

 Most holidaymakers head to Saint Lucia’s west coast, to enjoy the golden sands of Rodney Bay or Soufriere perhaps, but the Atlantic shore has wilder treasures in store.
 Here, Kayak on the Bay offers small-group trips to Praslin Island, an uninhabited nature reserve with a gorgeous reef-sheltered beach.